 Regardless, of age, jumping into writing is very much like going back to high school.
 Just like freshman year, you don’t know where you fit, whether you’re cool or not, or if anyone will ask you to the homecoming dance.
 Those same basic insecurities come rushing back, repackaged in older labels.
 The good news is you won’t get wedgies or stuffed into lockers—unless you do it to yourself.
 Which would be another problem all together.

 Memoirist Carrie Classon took up writing at age 50 and really went the whole hog.
 She enrolled in a creative writing course in a different state and moved into a converted garage.
 She describes her initial experience, “My fellow classmates were all half my age and twice as smart.”
-She recounts being asked by her professor in early class, “Haven’t you always wanted to write?”
+She recounts being asked by her professor in an early class, “Haven’t you always wanted to write?”
 Her honest answer was, “No. Not at all.”
 She was the only one in her class to admit that.
-(Her first book, a memoir entitled Blue Yarn, came out this spring.)
+(Her first book, a memoir entitled Blue Yarn, came out in 2019.)

-So, not only do we have to worry about Imposter Syndrome when we’re not selling any books, we still have to worry even if we’re selling gazillions of books and winning Booker prizes.
+So not only do we have to worry about Imposter Syndrome when we’re not selling any books, we still have to worry even if we’re selling gazillions of books and winning Booker prizes.

 One of my personal writing heroes, Ernest Hemingway, suffered his entire life from crushing self-doubt.
-The last book Papa H published in his lifetime, The Old Man and the Sea, was serialized in Life magazine ten years before his death.
+The last novel Papa H published in his lifetime, The Old Man and the Sea, was serialized in Life magazine ten years before his death.
 When you couple this self-doubt with the crippling depression that ran throughout the Hemingway family, it’s no surprise that his life ended in suicide.

 Whoa, that was a downer.